 City Comprehensive Plans are updated every ten years.
-LSWMPs must be updated within two years of completion of the Watershed District's Watershed Management Plan.
+LSWMPs must be updated within the timeframe established by both the MCWD's and CCWMO's Watershed Management Plans.
 The City will update its LSWMP along with its Comprehensive Plan, or as needed to comply with state rules related to LSWMP updates to be consistent with Watershed Management Plans.